 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-We also note this food contains flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+The ninth ingredient is flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-As a group, the brand features an average protein content of 26% and a mean fat level of 15%.
+As a group, the brand features an average protein content of 27% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 And a fat-to-protein ratio of about 55%.

-Near-average protein.
+Above-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Evolve Dog Food
+Evolve Dog Food Recall History